SWYZJustin/Majula/README.md

 ![Logo](./Majula_Cover.png)

 **Majula** is a light weight system that will enable peer-to-peer connection and message passing.
 It will be able to support topic-subscription (already), RPC (already), FRP (not yet) and nginx (target partial functionalities, not yet).
+The name of 'Majula' comes from the warmest site inside the dark souls series.

 Next goal: Communication between client and node to separate them apart && TCP message handling (sequence...)